-The company provides detailed information on the remuneration principles of the Board of Directors, Supervisory Board and management in the corporate governance chapter of the annual report.
-It also publishes the cumulated sum of key management compensation as part of the annual financial statements, as well as the remuneration as paid in cash and non-cash
+The company provided detailed information on the remuneration principles of the Board of Directors, Supervisory Board and management in the corporate governance chapter of the annual report.
+It also published the cumulated sum of key management compensation as part of the annual financial statements, as well as the remuneration as paid in cash and non-cash for the members of the Board of Directors and Supervisory Board per person, in relation to this position, was published simultaneously with the annual general meeting announcement.

-S 3.4.6 The Remuneration Committee exclusively consists of n Managing Body. on-executive members of the Yes No S 4.1.4 The disclosure guidelines of the company at least exten nd to those details contained in 4.1.4 Yes No The Managing Body informed shareholders in the investigation into the efficiency of disclosure procedure Yes No S 4.1.7 7 The company's financial reports followed IFRS guidelines.
-Yes No S 4.1.16 The company also prepares and releases its disclosures in English.
-Yes No
+S 3.4.6 The Remuneration Committee exclusively consists of non-executive members of the Managing Body.

+S 4.1.4 The disclosure guidelines of the company at least extend to those details contained in 4.1.4

+The Managing Body informed shareholders in the annual report on the findings of the investigation into the efficiency of disclosure procedures.

+S 4.1.7 The company's financial reports followed IFRS guidelines.

+S 4.1.16 The company also prepares and releases its disclosures in English.